 Sonar

 Sonar data was collected using a Lowrance™ HDS depth finder and stores data on the BioBase website and includes %biovolume and depth quantities.
 Calculated %biovolume is calculated as the total volume of vegetation occupying the water column divided by the true depth times 100.
 Field sample grids are downloaded and imported into ArcGIS 10.2 for resampling.
-Depending on sampling procedures, points on the grid vary from 0.004 meter to 5 m resolution.
-To match Landsat 8 resolution, the grid was converted to raster format, and collocated to a 30 meter spatial resolution in the respective WGS 1984 projection.
+Depending on sampling procedures, points on the grid vary from 0.004 m to 5 m resolution.
+To match Landsat 8 resolution, the grid was converted to raster format, and collocated to a 30 m spatial resolution in the respective WGS 1984 projection.
 Hyperspectral measurements were also collected over selected points to associate %biovolume with Rrs at varying wavelengths similar to Landsat 8.
 Predicted %biovolume was then performed on all lakes using OLI Rrs values.

 IV.
 Results & Discussion